 - Volkswagen ID.4 does not have a heat pump on the US model (it is included in the Canadian version).
 The e-Golf included a heat pump on the higher SEL trim level.
 The baseline trim SE model did not have one.

-- Volvo all-electric models will likely include heat pumps.
-The XC40 Recharge all-electric has a climate package option that includes a heated steering wheel and rear seats (front seat heaters are standard).
-This model also has a separate heat pump option.
-Existing PHEV models may not offer heat pumps.
+- Volvo XC40 Recharge all-electric has a climate package option that includes a heated steering wheel and rear seats (front seat heaters are standard); there is a separate heat pump option.
+The Volvo C40 has a heat pump, heated seats and heated steering wheel included as standard equipment.
+Volvo PHEV models may not offer heat pumps.
 Dealers should have additional information on heating system options.

 Models not included on this list are unlikely to offer heat pumps, but we recommend checking automaker/dealership resources to confirm.